jgph91/Leaf_diseases/README.md

 ## Used technologies in this project

 I used keras in Google Colaboratory for the CNN training used for the diseases recognition system.
-For the web scraping tasks I used Selenium with Opera web browser, the pesticides database I built it with MongoDB Atlas and finally the app interface was designed using Tkinter+pygubu.
+For the web scraping tasks I used Selenium with Opera web browser, the pesticides database I built it with MongoDB Atlas (Cloud) and the gui was designed using Tkinter+pygubu.

 ## Files included